 TGah Editor: Change the paragraph below as follows (#5273):

 Target wake times (TWTs) allow STAs to manage activity in the BSS by scheduling STAs to operate at different times in order to minimize contention and to reduce the required amount of time that a STA utilizing a power management mode needs to be awake.
 STAs that request a TWT agreement are called TWT requesting STAs and the STAs which respond to their requests are TWT responding STAs.
 A TWT requesting STA is assigned specific times to wake and exchange frames with the TWT responding STA.
 A TWT requesting STA communicates wake scheduling information to its TWT responding STA and the TWT responding STA devises a schedule and delivers TWT values to the TWT requesting STA when a TWT agreement has been established between them.
 When explicit TWT is employed, a TWT requesting STA wakes and performs a frame exchange and receives the next TWT information in a response from the TWT responding STA.
 When implicit TWT is used, the TWT requesting STA calculates the Next TWT by adding a fixed value to the current TWT value.
 STAs need not be made aware of the TWT values of other STAs.
 The maximum number of active TWT agreements between any pair of STAs cannot exceed 8, since the TWT Flow ID field of the TWT element comprises 3 bits.
 TWT responding STAs may protect TWT times with protection mechanisms including, but not limited to NAV-setting frame exchanges.
 TWT responding STAs that are APs may additionally protect TWT times using RAW scheduling.
 TWT requesting STAs may wake at times other than TWT.
+An AP that is a TWT requesting STA shall not be in Doze state for a duration that exceeds the value of the dot11MaxAwayDuration, as defined in 10.2.2.20 (AP Power management), during a (short) beacon interval.

 9.49 Subchannel Selective Transmission (SST)